octaviolomeli/query-optimizer/README.md

 - Implemented LIFO and MRU buffer replacement policies
 - Implemented INLJ, LeapfrogJoin
+- Implementing LeapfrogTriejoin
-- Duplicate record support in LeapfrogJoin
+- Duplicate record support in LeapfrogJoin and LeapfrogTriejoin

 I plan on adding:
 - Duplicate key support in the B+ Tree
-- Implementing Leapfrog**Trie**join

 Inspiration for LFTJ and LFJ: https://arxiv.org/abs/1210.0481